 The answer is no.

-Hollywood liberals can lecture us and support all these anti-gun, 90-second amendment politicians, but it's not gonna work.
+Hollywood liberals can lecture us and support all these anti-gun, anti-Second Amendment politicians, but it's not going to work.

-You look at the public records, this guy in Philly, Philly Inquirer, show that Morris Hill, 36, he'd been arrested at least a dozen times since this person was 18 years old, convicted six times on charges including illegal gun possession and drug dealing and aggravated assault.
+If you look at the public records, this guy in Philly, Philly Inquirer, show that Maurice Hill, 36, he'd been arrested at least a dozen times since this person was 18 years old, convicted six times on charges including illegal gun possession and drug dealing and aggravated assault.

 The longest, a 55-month term issued in 2010.